mark-blacher/sql-algorithms/case_study/demonstration/README.md

-# Supplement for the publication - Machine Learning, Linear Algebra and More: SQL Is All You Need
+# Supplement for the publication - Machine Learning, Linear Algebra, and More: Is SQL All You Need?

 ## Demonstratation